Inquire, Interrogate, Query, & Questions.

 • Leaky pipes: Inspect for leaks.

-• Water main issues: Check with your utility provider.
+• Water main issues: Check with your utility provider

-• Hot water and dish soap: Pour hot water and a few squirts of dish soap into the bowl.
-Wait, then flush.
+If you don’t have a plunger, try these methods: • Hot water and dish soap: Pour hot water and a few squirts of dish soap into the bowl.
+Wait, then flush. • Wire hanger: Straighten a wire hanger and use it to break up the clog. • Baking soda and vinegar: Mix these and pour into the toilet.

 Sediment buildup in the tank can cause popping or rumbling sounds.
 Regularly flush your water heater to prevent this.
 If the noise persists, consult a professional.